kvkt/ural-pdc/index.md

 ## Proceedings

-Proceedings of the previous Ural-PDC workshops are available at <http://ceur-ws.org/Vol-1513/>, <http://ceur-ws.org/Vol-1729/>, and <http://ceur-ws.org/Vol-1990/>; these proceedings are indexed by Scopus.
-Proceedings of Ural-PDC 2018 will also be published in a Scopus-indexed volume.
+We plan to publish accepted papers in [CEUR Workshop Proceedings](http://ceur-ws.org/), which is indexed by Scopus.
+Proceedings of the previous Ural-PDC workshops are available at <http://ceur-ws.org/Vol-1513/>, <http://ceur-ws.org/Vol-1729/>, and <http://ceur-ws.org/Vol-1990/>.

 ## Paper Submission